jerryxu158/DnDCharacterBot/README.md

 Certain parts, such as the SQL code is not shown for security reasons.
 If you would like to use this code, you will have to write SQL either in stored procedures or raw into the file itself.
 As of the current moment, I am not planning on uploading the stored procedures.
 To run the code, you would also need to input a valid connection string to the databse of your choice as well as a valid discord bot token.

+Please check the Wiki for commands and how to use them.